Northampton, Massachusetts: Rail

 An Amtrak locomotive and two coaches on a train serving Northampton.
 Three round-trips serve the city each day.

 Northampton enjoys a moderate amount of passenger rail service via Amtrak’s Vermonter and Valley Flyer lines, with three daily round trips operating between Springfield, Northampton, and Greenfield, Massachusetts.
 These trains serve intermediate and connecting points that include New York City, Boston, New Haven, and other destinations along the Northeast Corridor.
 Additional and more frequent service is located a 25-minute drive south at Springfield Union Station, which also houses the Peter Pan bus terminal.

 In addition to passenger service, rail freight is offered by Pan Am Southern LLC via the Berkshire and Eastern Railroad, which is owned, in turn, by the Genesee & Wyoming.

 The rail route through Northampton was historically known as the Connecticut River Line.
 Although passenger service through the area lapsed in the later part of the twentieth century, service resumed in 2014 following decades of local advocacy and government investment.

 Bus

 The Pioneer Valley Transit Authority operates several local passenger buses that originate in Northampton, with service to local towns such as Amherst, Williamsburg, Hadley, South Hadley, and Holyoke as well as the nearby universities and colleges: Mount Holyoke College, Amherst College, University of Massachusetts Amherst, and Hampshire College.
-The Franklin Regional Transit Authority operates a bus to Greenfield, Massachusetts, with seven round trips per day.
+The Franklin Regional Transit Authority operates a bus to Greenfield, Massachusetts, with fourteen round trips per day.
 There is a Peter Pan Bus stop with services to Springfield, Amherst, and other locations in New England.

+In January 2026 the three regional transit authorities in Western Mass launched Link413, a joint collaboration that offers customers three new longer-distance, weekday bus routes providing direct service across four counties and enabling out-of-state connections.
+With the launch of the Link413 service, a new weekday bus was established between Northampton and Pittsfield along the Route 9 corridor.

 Airports

 Northampton Airport is a small general aviation airport located one mile northeast of the Northampton central business district.
-The closest major airport is Bradley International Airport, located roughly 27 miles to the south in Windsor Locks, Connecticut, near the CT-MA state line.
+The closest major airport is Bradley International Airport, located roughly 43 km to the south in Windsor Locks, Connecticut, near the CT-MA state line.